janssen-io/silverbullet-external-libraries/README.md

 - "gh://janssen-io/silverbullet-libraries/Library/LogseqDarkTheme"
 ```

-And run the `Download external libraries` command in your SilverBullet space.
+And run the `External Libraries: Update` command in your SilverBullet space.

 ### External Library requirements
 The repository must contain an `index.json` in the root of the repository with